AlfreMK/Python-Primes/README.md

 - `sheldonprime(n)`: Returns True if number n is a sheldon prime.
 Checkout the definition of sheldon prime to more info.
 - `prime(nth)`: Returns nth prime number.
 In case nth < 1, returns None.

 Also is featured the primality test (in this case, Solovay-Strassen primality test).
-It is a randomised probabilistic test, so it can verify if a number is prime. it is very efficient and it is used in the `primality_test` file.
+It is a randomised probabilistic test, so it can verify if a number is prime. it is very efficient and it is implemented in the `primality_test` file.

 Other functions:
 - `notfactors(list)`: Returns True if no number in list is factor of n.